alan-turing-institute/vecma_workshop_tutorial/Tutorial.rst

        results.append(result)
        counter += 1

    results = np.array(results)

 Within FabSim you can also do this on the command line using:
 ::

    fab localhost mogp_ensemble:demo,sample_points=20

-The advantage of using this approach is that the runs are each performed in individual directories, with input, output and environment curated accordingly.
+You can set the random seed for the Latin Hypercube sampling by passing ``seed=<seed>`` along with the number of sample points(separate any arguments with a comma).
+The ``mogp_ensemble`` workflow will automatically sample the Latin Hypercube to create the desired number of points, set up all of the necessary simulations, and run them.
+The advantage of using this approach over the manual approach described above is that the runs are each performed in individual directories, with input, output and environment curated accordingly.
 This makes it very easy to reproduce individual runs, and also helps with the diagnostics in case some of the simulations exhibit unexpected behaviors.

 Executing the simulations on a remote resource